dpriskorn/ItemSubjector/README.md

 ## Adding QIDs manually
 *Always provide the most precise subjects first*

-Run the script with the -l or --list argument followed by one or more QIDs:
+Run the script with the -l or --list argument followed by one or more QIDs or URLS:
-* `python itemsubjector.py -l Q108528107`
+* `python itemsubjector.py -l Q108528107` or
+* `python itemsubjector.py -l https://www.wikidata.org/wiki/Q108528107`

 Here is a more advanced example:
 The first is *metastatic breast cancer* which is a subclass of the second *breast cancer*
-* `python itemsubjector.py -l Q108528107 Q128581`
+* `python itemsubjector.py -l Q108528107 Q128581` or

 In this case the tool is smart enough
 (thanks to Jan Ainali) to first add